tdsmith/aRrgh/index.md

 with Kevin Ushey \<kevinushey@gmail.com\>, [@kevin_ushey](http://twitter.com/kevin_ushey)

 # Introduction
 R is a shockingly dreadful language for an exceptionally useful data analysis environment.
 The more you learn about the R language, the worse it will feel.
-The development environment suffers from literally decades of accretion of stupid hacks from a community containing, to a first-order approximation, zero software engineers.
-R makes me want to kick things almost every time I use it.
+The development environment suffers from literally decades of accretion of stupid hacks from a community containing, to a first-order approximation, zero software engineers.[^engineers] R makes me want to kick things almost every time I use it.

+[^engineers]: Many brilliant and talented people have contributed to R over the years, many of whom are renowned computer scientists for whom I have tremendous respect!
+But a computer scientist is not the same as a software engineer.

 But there are a lot of great tools that are built in R. ggplot2 is first-in-class and Bioconductor packages are often essential.
 Sometimes there's aught to do but grin and bear (though never without a side of piss and moan).